P1NHE4D/create-react-components/README.md

  ## Introduction

- Inspired by [stencil](http://stenciljs.com/)'s component generator, generate-react-component is a CLI application for generating (multiple) react components.
+ Inspired by [stencil](http://stenciljs.com/)'s component generator, generate-react-components is a CLI application for generating (multiple) react components.
 It is designed to be easy to use while providing a great set of features,
  including: